r

 UN INT Intro Text w/ Centered Large Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Finland’s wolf population is dangerously close to extinction, and yet, hunts are still scheduled to continue
+Finland’s wolf population is dangerously close to extinction, and yet, the government is still allowing them to be hunted.

 Wild wolf

-Wolves are majestic, intelligent animals who mate for life and have complex social structures within their packs.
-They’re also an iconic aspect of Finland’s heritage, which is at risk of being lost forever.
+Wolves are not targets to be killed; they are individuals who mate for life and have complex social structures within their packs.
+They’re also an iconic aspect of Finland’s heritage, who are at risk of being lost forever.

-Take action by asking the Finnish tourist board and the Finnish minister of agriculture and forestry to end these government-licensed hunts.
+Take action by contacting the Finnish Tourist Board and the Finnish Minister of Agriculture and Forestry to end these government-licensed hunts.

 Ms